eventoul/Asteroid/README.md

 # Asteroid
-A game with a spacecraft that avoids asteroids.
+The scope of the game is to avoid the asteroids.